saydx/specification/docs/introduction.rst

   (e.g. the unit of the data in the node, etc.).
 To make things simple, the attributes should be text attributes, like in XML.

 The sender would assemble a tree with the necessary information and transmit it via the transport layer.
 The receiver would then query the received tree, look for the presence / absence of given nodes and extract the necessary information from the tree.

-I have already started a small C-library with this functionality, the `saydx library <https://github.com/saydx/saydx>`_.
+I have already started a small C-library with this functionality, the `saydx [səeɪdɪks] library <https://github.com/saydx/libsaydx>`_.
 Although not finished yet, it could be used as the message layer.
 It would provide the basic infrastructure for tree manipulation, as well as routines to read and write trees to file or to pass them from C to Fortran and vice-versa.
 Combined with cslib, it could cover the functionality of the first two layers.

+Array types
+^^^^^^^^^^^

+The message layer should understand / support following array data types:

+* real numbers (4, 8 and eventually 16 bytes)
+* complex numbers (composed of two real numbers)
+* integers (4 and 8 bytes)
+* logicals (represented by integers)
+* characters (1 byte)
+* strings (of arbitrary length)
+* bytes

+When the data is represented in binary form, the native representation of the x86_64 architecture should be used.
+So, at least in its first version, the binary version of the protocol won't be architecture independent.
+We could allow for passing the arrays also in text form if this ever becomes an issue.
+(The saydx library can already store the tree in text form.)
+Implementing architecture independence on the binary level (as in HDF5) would be probably an overkill.

+Array indexing
+^^^^^^^^^^^^^^

+The arrays should be stored in the row-major format.
+The data should never be reordered in the message layer.
+In order to ensure, that normal indexing techniques (row-major in C and Python, column-major in Fortran) allow a continuous traversal in memory, the indexing tuple (but not the data!) should be reversed when the array shape is queried in a column-major language.

 Protocol layer